 DART is the exciting first-ever planetary defense mission from PDCO.
 The mission will test planetary defense technologies for preventing an impact of Earth by a hazardous asteroid.
 DART will be the first demonstration of the kinetic impactor technique to change the motion of an asteroid in space.
-The target is the Didymos binary asteroid system consisting of the larger Didymos and its smaller ‘moonlet’ Dimorphos, with diameters of ~780 and 160 m, respectively.
+The target is the Didymos binary asteroid system consisting of the larger Didymos and its smaller ‘moonlet’ Dimorphos, with diameters of ~780 and 160 m (~2,600 and 530 ft), respectively.
 The spacecraft will hit Dimorphos with an almost head-on impact in September 2022 that will change the speed and path of Dimorphos.
 However, there is no concern that the system’s path will ever intersect with that of Earth.
 While an international observing campaign, using Earth-based telescopes, will be used by scientists to determine the change in the orbit of Dimorphos, close-up action is made possible through NASA’s international partnership with the Italian Space Agency and its Light Italian Cubesat for Imaging of Asteroid (LICIACube) which will capture imagery of impact effects on the surface and the anticipated ejecta plume it will produce.
 The Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland leads the mission for NASA.

 The Lucy mission is unlike any other space mission in history, investigating eight asteroids orbiting our sun, providing unparalleled insights into planet formation processes.
 Lucy will take a 12-year journey to survey the diversity of one main-belt asteroid and seven Trojan asteroids—asteroids ensnared in Jupiter’s orbit—believed to be remnants of the same material that formed the outer planets.
-The instrument suite aboard Lucy will characterize surface geology, surface color and composition, interior and bulk properties, in addition to satellites and rings of each asteroid.
-The mission’s name originates from the fossilized human ancestor (called “Lucy” by her discoverers) whose skeleton afforded researchers unique understanding into the evolution of humanity.
+The instrument suite aboard Lucy will characterize surface geology, surface color, and composition, interior and bulk properties, in addition to satellites and rings of each asteroid.
+The mission’s name originates from the fossilized human ancestor (called “Lucy” by her discoverers) whose skeleton afforded researchers a unique understanding into the evolution of humanity.
 Similarly, the Lucy mission will transform knowledge of our planetary ancestry and evolution of the solar system.
 Lucy is led by principal investigator Hal Levison from the Southwest Research Institute in Boulder, Colorado.